Watergate Salad

 CAN I USE COOL WHIP?

 Yes.
-The old school recipe uses Cool Whip but I love the fresh whipped cream version better.
+The classic pistachio fluff uses Cool Whip but I love the fresh whipped cream version better than the original recipe which uses frozen whipped topping.

 HOW TO STORE THIS SALAD

-This salad will keep chilled in the fridge for at least 2 days.
+This salad will keep chilled in the fridge in an airtight container for at least 2 days.

 OTHER POTLUCK RECIPES: